MichaelEWalker87/RaceCar/README.md

 ### Installation:

-#### Fork this repository:
+1) Fork this repository:

-#### Clone your forked repository
-git clone and the copied URL
+2) Clone your forked repository git clone and the copied URL

-#### Change into the directory and install the project dependencies
-cd into the directory and run npm install for dependencies In the terminal project root directory run "open Index.html"
+3) Change into the directory and install the project dependencies cd into the directory and run npm install for dependencies In the terminal project root directory run "npm start"

+4) Open application on loaclhost

-### controls:
+### Controls:

 The vehicle can not turn when fully stopped
 If a player hits a wall it will reverse the vehicle